Non-equilibrium quasi-condensates in reduced dimensions: Bogoliubov theory of linearized fluctuations

-While the UV divergence in \eq{Gx} is an artifact of our white bath model and can be safely removed by means of a UV cut-off, the convergence vs. divergence of the integral on the IR side determines the presence vs. absence of long-range order.
-Inserting the explicit formula \eq{nk} into \eq{Gx}, one immediately sees that the long-range order in an interacting gas is only stable in $d\geq 3$, while an even higher $d\geq 5$ is required in a non-interacting gas.
-Once again, the prediction for the interacting gas recovers known results for the equilibrium gas and can be seen as a non-equilibrium version of the Mermin-Wagner theorem of equilibrium statistical mechanics~\cite{MERM1966}.
+According to the Penrose-Onsager criterion, long-range order is defined by the condition $ \lim_{|\xx-\yy| \to \infty} G(\xx-\yy) \neq 0$, which corresponds to the convergence of the momentum distribution $n_\kk^{ss}$ in the IR limit.
+Using the explicit formula \eq{nk}, one immediately sees that the long-range order in a non-interacting gas requires $d\geq 5$, while for the interacting gase one recovers the equilibrium gas result $d\geq 3$: this result can be seen as a non-equilibrium version of the Mermin-Wagner theorem of equilibrium statistical mechanics~\cite{MERM1966}.}